-Welcome to the Busch School of Business and Economics.
+Welcome to the Busch School of Business.
 Our school differs from others in that it has a very clear mission, and that mission is to take Catholic social doctrine and help the business world understand how to implement it in a way that benefits the business organizations themselves, the people they employ, and society as a whole.

 The principles of Catholic social doctrine are not opposed to capitalism or a free-market economy.
 On the contrary, they are practical, helpful, visionary guidelines about how to use resources and build organizations that will enable individuals and societies to flourish within a free economy.